YouHaveTrouble/minecraft-optimization/README.md

 `Good starting value: true`

 Enabling this will fix entities not being affected by cramming while climbing.
 This will prevent absurd amounts of mobs being stacked in small spaces even if they're climbing (spiders).

+#### armor-stands-tick

+`Good starting value: false`

+In most cases you can safely set this to `false`.
+If you're using armor stands or any plugins that modify their behavior and you experience issues, re-enable it.
+This will prevent armor stands from being pushed by water or being affected by gravity.

+#### armor-stands-do-collision-entity-lookups

+`Good starting value: false`

+Here you can disable armor stand collisions.
+This will help if you have a lot of armor stands and don't need them colliding with anything.

 ### [airplane.air]